AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-3.md

   #301daysofcode #100DaysOfCode #Linux #advancedprogramming hashtags on twitter

 A fully synced update of this post resides here <https://github.com/AmigaGPU/fat-agnus/blob/master/2019-04-04-building-a-programming-env-in-2k19-3.md>

+The other docs are also in that master branch

 This is part-II of the series in which I will publish this thread